PLS

 Introduction

-Police Legal Sciences has provided training for law enforcement for 25 years.
-They began with legal update training in only a few states and have since expanded their offerings and reach across North America.
+Police Legal Sciences has provided training for law enforcement for more than 25 years.
+What began as legal update training in just a few states has grown into a broad set of offerings that now reach agencies across North America.

-With their growth, managing and distributing content became increasingly challenging.
-They needed a more scalable solution to make management easier while also giving agencies more options, like adjusting content to fit their needs.
+As the organization grew, managing and distributing content became increasingly complex.
+They needed a scalable solution that streamlined administration while giving agencies greater flexibility—including the ability to customize training content to fit their specific needs.

 Content mapping